-A truck or high-center of gravity vehicle may lean over a barrier upon impact.
+A truck or high center-of-gravity vehicle may lean over a barrier upon impact.
 For this reason, an offset to structure elements will lessen the likelihood of vehicle contact.

-The region measured above and behind the barrier during an impact is known as the Zone of Intrusion (ZOI).
-ZOI guidelines for different barrier test level and height have been developed based on crash data and published in the AASHTO Roadside Design Guide (4th Edition).
+The region above and behind the top traffic face corner of the barrier during an impact is known as the Zone of Intrusion (ZOI).
+ZOI guidelines for different barrier test levels and heights have been developed based on crash data and published in NCHRP Report 1018, Zone of Intrusion Envelopes for MASH Impact Conditions for Rigid Barrier Attachments (2022).
 Where practical on new or reconstruction projects, the designer should try to accommodate this clearance when locating piers, abutments, walls, or other structural elements behind a barrier.
+See Iowa DOT Design Manual 8A-6 for detailed information related to the preferred ZOI setback dimensions for various barrier heights and for various roadway conditions.